2023 UEFA Nations League Finals: Qualified teams

 The four group winners of League A qualified for the Nations League Finals.

 Host selection

 The Netherlands was confirmed as the host country by the UEFA Executive Committee during their meeting on 29 November 2022.
-Only League A teams could bid for the Nations League Finals, and only one of the four participants is selected as hosts.
-UEFA requires the tournament to be played at two Category 4 stadiums, each with at least 30,000 net seating capacity.
-The stadiums were to ideally be located in the same host city or up to approximately 150 km apart.
+Only League A teams could bid for the Nations League Finals, and only one of the four finals participants would ultimately be selected as hosts.
+UEFA required the tournament to be played at two Category 4 stadiums, each with at least 30,000 net seating capacity.
+The stadiums ideally would be located in the same host city or up to approximately 150 km apart.
 UEFA envisioned the larger of the stadiums to host the first semi-final (featuring the host team) and the final.
 The bidding timeline was as follows: